(Last Updated on : 25/07/2019)

 .
 The native women are famous in weaving headscarves.
 The utility shoes made from grass, are perfect for keeping the feet warm.

 There are mainly two classes in which the community of Himachal Pradesh has been divided; Rajput and Brahmins.
 By heritage, the Dhoti

 , i.e., Pagri

-, and with a hand towel, placed upon the shoulders and with a valuable copy of Panchang
+, and with a hand towel, placed upon the shoulders and with a valuable copy of Panchangam

-pyjamas, a long coat, a starch-stiffened turban and shoes with pointed edges.
-The boasted thick moustaches and a dignified frown in the forehead-region, is symbolic of manliness in Rajput society.
+overcoat, a starch-stiffened turban and shoes with pointed edges.
+The overcoats are designed with leather and gold threads which help them keep warm.
+They boast thick moustaches and a dignified frown in the forehead-region, as a symbol of pride and honour among the Rajputs.
 Now a days, though not so much in vogue, but previously the Rajputs adhered to the Purdah system

 for their women.
 Their wives and daughters used to venture out within the enclosed confines of curtained palanquins.